 JoinSplitSig is instantiated in § 5.4.5 'Ed25519' on p.
-61.
+63.

 If nJoinSplit is zero, the joinSplitPubKey and joinSplitSig fields are omitted.
-Otherwise, a transaction has a correct transaction if and only if JoinSplitSig.
-Validate transaction has a correct transaction if and only if JoinSplitSig.
-Validate transaction has a correct transaction if transaction has a correct transactio
+Otherwise, a transaction has a correct JoinSplit signature if and only if JoinSplitSig.
+Validate joinSplitPubKey (dataToBeSigned, joinSplitSig) = 1.

 Let hSig be computed as specified in §4.3 'JoinSplit Descriptions' on p.
-30.
+31.